cn0047/stash/ed/ddd.md

 ### DTO - Data transfer object.

+Communication between the delivery mechanism and the domain is carried by data structures called DTO.

+DTO it is something like request/response VO for domain.

 ### Repositories

 Methods for retrieving domain objects should delegate to a specialized Repository object such that alternative storage implementations may be easily interchanged.

+Repositories are not DAOs.

+### DAO

+Typically a DAO would contain CRUD methods for a particular domain object.

 ### Factory